Genivia/ugrep/README.md

       ugrep --bool 'A -(B|C)'...             ugrep -e 'A' --andnot 'B' --andnot 'C' ... ugrep --bool '"abc" "def"' ...         ugrep -e '\Qabc\E' --and '\Qdef\E' ...

-  where `A`, `B` and `C` are arbitrary regex patterns, use option `-F` to search strings.
+  where `A`, `B` and `C` are arbitrary regex patterns (use option `-F` to search strings)

-  > **Pro Tip:** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns anywhere in the file.
-Otherwise, Boolean query conditions apply to lines by default, since grep utilities are generally line-based pattern matchers.
+  > **Pro Tip:** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
+Otherwise, Boolean conditions apply to single lines by default, since grep utilities are generally line-based pattern matchers.
 Option `--stats` displays the query in human-readable form after the search completes.

-- Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4` and words only with `-w`
+- Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4` and words only with `-w`, using `--files --bool` for file-wide Boolean searches

-      ugrep -Q1 --bool -l -w -Z+4 --sort=best
       ugrep -Q1 --files --bool -l -w -Z+4 --sort=best

   > **Pro Tip:** `-l` lists the matching files in the UI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match